-The rectangular cross-section shown in Figure 3.1 lies in the plane defined by the Y and Z-axes, while the X-axis is in the axial (length) direction of the member.
-This figure indicates that the curvature κ_Z of a tube bent about the Y-axis will match that of the bending surface.
-A simultaneous bending about the Z-axis is also possible in order to impart an additional curvature κ_Y to the tube.
-In this formulation, the initial geometry of the cross-section is specified by first defining the Y-Z coordinates of a set of nodes and then defining the segments.
+The representative meridian shown in Figure 3.1 lies in the plane defined by the Y and Z-axes.
+In this formulation, the initial geometry of the meridian is specified by first defining the Y-Z coordinates of a set of nodes and then defining the segments.
 Two nodes must bind each segment.